While rent-to-own programs can be a great fit for some people, it all depends on what’s in the contract.

-For anyone considering rent to own as an option, it is very important to know the pros and cons of this type of program.
-There are some predatory or fraudulent companies that use the term “rent to own” as a way to scam people who aspire to own a home.
-If you are considering a rent to own program, you need to know the signs so you can avoid these scams no matter what.
+For anyone considering rent-to-own, or lease-to-own, as an option, it is very important to know the pros and cons of this type of program.
+There are some predatory or fraudulent companies that use the term “rent-to-own” as a way to scam people who aspire to own a home.
+If you are considering a rent-to-own program, you need to know the signs so you can avoid these scams no matter what.
 That means steering clear of any arrangement with a confusing contract, unfair costs and fees, and promises that cannot be verified.

 Instead, be cautious and discerning.
 Do your research and only sign a contract with a company that has a track record of satisfied customers, plus transparent terms and low fees.
 You should be able to know exactly what you’re getting into before signing any contract.

 One thought on “What Are the Pros and Cons of Rent-to-Own?”